Mefiseru/CV/README.md

 ## Professional Summary

-Highly skilled Backend-Fullstack Developer with extensive experience in Python, Django, and server deployment on Linux.
+Highly skilled Backend-Fullstack Developer with extensive 6 years of experience in Python, Django, and server deployment on Linux.
 Adept at building modular, high-performance applications and leading projects to successful completion.
 Excellent communication and leadership skills, with a proven ability to collaborate and find common ground with diverse teams.
 Familiar with Git for efficient version control and collaboration.
 Currently focusing on AI integration and secure, user-friendly software solutions.

 ---